-Inventories are recorded at the lower of average cost (first in first out method) or net realizable value.
+Inventories are recorded at the lower of average cost or net realizable value.
 Charges for excess and obsolete inventory are recorded based on inventory age, shipment history and forecasted demand.
 The Company's business is subject to technology changes which may cause selling prices to change rapidly.
 Moreover, the markets that the Company serves can be volatile and actual results may vary from the Company's forecast or other assumptions, potentially impacting the Company's inventory valuation and resulting in material effects on its profit or loss.